 How should the placenta be handled or treated from the time of birth until the time of processing and preparation?
 If you are having a hospital birth, ask your nurse to double bag the placenta in a biohazard bag or ziplock; or in a hospital provided plastic container.
-I recommend bringing two of your own zip lock bags and/or a plastic food storage container.
+Consider bringing two of your own zip lock bags and/or a plastic food storage container.
 Although hospitals typically have a container for the placenta, please do not rely on the hospital to provide a container.
 The placenta should be put on ice and refrigerated within 2 hours following the birth.
-Bring a cooler to the hospital to transport the placenta to your home.
-Either arrange to have a friend or family member transport the placenta home after delivery, or schedule a pick-up from the hospital during day time hours with Brooklyn Placenta Services.
+Bring a cooler to the hospital to keep the placenta cold with ice following the birth.
+Either arrange to have a friend or family member transport the placenta home after delivery, or schedule a pick-up from the hospital with your Placenta Encapsulation Specialist.
 The placenta must be properly refrigerated or frozen until preparation.
 If the placenta will be prepared within 72 hours after delivery, then it may remain in the refrigerator.
 If however the placenta will not be processed until after 72 hour after delivery, then it should be placed in the back of the freezer where the temperature is most consistent.

 If you are having a homebirth, ask your midwife to double bag your placenta and refrigerate it.
 Storage is the same as mentioned above.

-As your placenta service provider I will help with pre-birth logistics and make sure you have all the resources you need for an easeful transportation of your placenta.
+Your Placenta Encapsulation Specialist will help with logistics for the big day and make sure you have all the resources you need for a successful transportation of your placenta.